WhirlWolf/Show-Tracker/README.md

 </p>

 # Show Tracker
-A tasker project to track new episodes.
+A tasker project to track any show, anime, etc and get alerts on new episode releases!

 Released: May 30, 2022